Jordan River Utah Temple

 Ordinance Rooms: Six ordinance rooms (stationary) and sixteen sealing.

 Total Floor Area: 148,236 square feet.

-The First Presidency has announced the closure of the Jordan River Utah Temple to accommodate an extensive renovation.
-The temple will be closed from February 15, 2016 through the latter part of 2017.
+The First Presidency announced the current closure of the Jordan River Utah Temple to accommodate an extensive renovation.
+The temple closed on February 15, 2016.
 Following the renovation, the temple will be rededicated.
 Other temples in the Salt Lake Valley are preparing to accommodate members from the Jordan River Utah Temple District.